Skip to main content

 Mining Techniques

-The style of mining is a function of technology, social license, and economics.
+The mining style is determined by technology, social license, and economics.
 It is in the best interest of the company extracting the resources to do so in a cost-effective way.
 Fluid resources, such as oil and gas, are extracted by drilling wells and pumping.
 Over the years, drilling has evolved into a complex discipline in which directional drilling can produce multiple bifurcations and curves originating from a single drill collar at the surface.
 Using geophysical tools like seismic imaging, resources can be pinpointed and extracted efficiently.

 The image is a large hole in a mountainside.